nafisdev/nafisdev.github.io/_posts/2022-03-22-elasticsearch.md

 ### How to boost and set Score

+Apologies to keep you waiting, we'll get to search , but please let me know your preference.
+I know you like to meet your colleague but you are also enjoying the work from home.

+So, if someone ask, you have to choose.
+But How?
+I love WFH 3000 , so we have the answer.

-There is a mathematical formula for getting the [relevance score.](https://www.infoq.com/articles/similarity-scoring-elasticsearch/).
-Morever,  individual fields can be boosted automatically — count more towards the relevance score — at query time, with the boost parameter as follows:
+Individual fields can be boosted as we wish — count more towards the relevance score — at query time, with the boost parameter as follows:

     PUT my-index-000001
     {